Memnoch1244/NPC-Combat-Color-Text/README.md

 (purple) A mountain lion has some small wounds and bruises.

-(pueple) A mountain lion is showing a few battle scars.
+(purple) A mountain lion is showing a few battle scars.

 (purple) A mountain lion has some very nasty wounds.